dpgaspar/AWSCFDocs/docs/index.rst

 2 - **Simple dev best practices**:

 a) The bash scripts do not have any hardcoded values on the code, this values are all set as global vars at the top of the script.

 b) The scripts are commented.

 c) The JSON template follows the same principle.

 d) The use of scripts inside UserData was set to a minimum, i personally think this is *cleaner* and better to support future changes.

 3 - **Organization, compliance, best practices and infrastructure management**.

 Instalation
 -----------

+You can download the solution files here:

+:download:`miniclip.json <./download/miniclip.json>`
+:download:`miniclip.zip <./download/miniclip.zip>`

 1 - **Upload miniclip.zip**:

 To test the stack creation you must first upload the supplied miniclip.zip to an S3 Bucket.
-Do it on Frankfurt region, you can use different regions as long as the URL for it complies with s3.<REGION>.amazonaws.com/<BUCKET>/<FILE>.
-US regions do not comply with it (this could be overcomed using mapping on the template).

-**The region for S3 must be the same as the region for the stack**.

 **Take note of the bucket name and file.
 It will be used further for the stack parameters**.

 So, the propused default S3 upload would be miniclip-deploy/miniclip.zip that would produce the following URL: https://s3.eu-central-1.amazonaws.com/miniclip-deploy/miniclip.zip

 2 - **Create the Stack**